 Benefit #2: Relieves Muscle Tightness

 Feeling tight?
-Pull out your foam roller and roll away tightness!
-However, do not use the roller simply for this activity.
-Daily use of the foam roller is the most effective way to prevent problems from occurring.
+Pull out your foam roller and roll away the tensions.
+Better yet, daily use of the foam roller is the most effective way to prevent problems from occurring, so start rolling before your muscles get sore to reap the benefits.

 Foam rollers relieve muscle tightness in several ways: